 Most really big dog breeds were developed to carry out difficult and demanding physical tasks, for which their size was an asset.
-This includes things like hauling heavy loads, serving in protective or military roles and, as is the case for both the Scottish Deerhound and Irish Wolfhound, hunting large prey, such as deer.
+This includes things like hauling heavy loads, serving in protective or military roles and, as is the case for both the Scottish Deerhound vs Irish Wolfhound, hunting large prey, such as deer.

-But while great size gave these and similar breeds impressive strength and the ability to overpower large creatures, the breeders who developed them took steps to ensure the breed also remained very gentle and loving with their humans.
+But while great size gave these and similar breeds impressive strength and the ability to overpower large creatures, the breeders who developed these hunting dogs took steps to ensure the breed also remained very gentle and loving with their humans.

 This resulted in dogs who were brawny, imposing and deserving of respect, yet perfectly polite when raised as pets.
 Most of them make great additions to some families, but it is important to select one that will suit your family well.